Get answers for your health queries from top Doctors for FREE!

 • Those who already had heart attacks

-There are tests like the Ecg test, Angiography, echocardiogram, Cardiac CT Scan, Stress Test, etc. which can determine the chances of having a heart attack after bypass surgery.
+There are tests like the ECG test, Angiography, echocardiogram, Cardiac CT Scan, Stress Test, etc., which can determine the chances of having a heart attack after bypass surgery.

 Chief Executive Officer & Chief Cardiac Surgeon of National Heart Institute,

-"Bypass surgery does not reduce the total incidence of a heart attack.
+New Delhi, Dr. OP.
+Yadava, said, "Bypass surgery does not reduce the total incidence of a heart attack.
 It only reduces the incidences of fatal heart attacks, but heart attacks are not reduced.".

 As per his observation, none of the side branches, the microcirculation, or the 10–14 times each coronary artery branch are bypassed before it becomes a capillary.
 The main arteries and the microcirculation can both become saturated with cholesterol.
 Some places remain ischemic even after bypass surgery.
 If the graft fails, 3% of patients may experience a heart attack within a year.